ricky3411/Flix/README.md

 ### User Stories

-- [x] (5pts) User can tap a cell to see more details about a particular movie.
+- User can tap a cell to see more details about a particular movie.
-- [x] (5pts) User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.
+- User can tap a tab bar button to view a grid layout of Movie Posters using a CollectionView.

-- [x] (2pts) User can tap a poster in the collection view to see a detail screen of that movie.
+- User can tap a poster in the collection view to see a detail screen of that movie.
 <!-- - [ ] (2pts) In the detail view, when the user taps the poster, a new screen is presented modally where they can view the trailer. -->

 ### App Walkthrough GIF